Shubhampathak02/Doctor-s-Fee-Prediction/README.md

 we extended our sincere gratitude to Manish Hemnani for his invaluable mentorship and guidance throught this project.His expertise significantly contributed to the project's success.

 # Conclusion 🎳:
-"Doctors's Fee Prediction" exemplifies the power of data analyst in unraveling in intricate patternswithin a job market.This collaborative effort by Shubham Pathak, Sachin Lanje, Sawrav Yadav, Vishwanath j, Farzeena P A underscores the significance of leveraging data for informed decision making in the India's leading integrated healthcare company.
+"Through 'Doctors' Fee Prediction,' Shubham Pathak, Sachin Lanje, Sawrav Yadav, Vishwanath J, and Farzeena P. A. showcase the transformative potential of data analysis, unraveling intricate patterns in doctors' availability.
+This collaborative effort underscores the importance of leveraging data for informed decision-making within India's leading integrated healthcare company."

-This project is a testment to the team's commitment to excellence, and it stands as a valuable resource for anyone interested in gaining insights into India's leading integrated healthcare company for "Doctors's Fee Prediction".
+This project is a testment to the team's commitment to excellence, and it stands as a valuable resource for anyone interested in gaining insights into India's leading integrated healthcare company for "Model Building on Doctors's Fee Prediction".
 ![image](https://github.com/Shubhampathak02/Doctor-s-Fee-Prediction/assets/138750345/49275c3b-beca-47e2-94bd-8f19fd665b5e)
 ![image](https://github.com/Shubhampathak02/Doctor-s-Fee-Prediction/assets/138750345/1354b719-153c-4b69-9ae7-f098e5947ab1)